tosaka07/ChangelogGen/README.md

 # ChangelogGen

-ChangelogGen is a command line tool written in Swift that generates changelog.
+ChangelogGen is a command-line tool that generates changelog from milestone.

 ```sh
 $ changeloggen generate --token '...' -m '1.2.0' -t 'tosaka07/changeloggen'